 - Melt the appropriate amount of wax to fill your tea lights, heating to 60-65°C. If you’re adding fragrance refer to the “How to Make a Soy Candle” instructions for temperatures and tips.

-- Carefully pour the melted wax into each tealight cup (without the wick) and fill right to the top.
+- Carefully pout the melted wax into each tealight cup (without the wick) and fill right to the top.
 We recommend using a long spout pouring jug for this job.

 - Now go ahead and drop in the wick & ensure it stands straight & centered.